geonidas6/Laryo/README.md

 In Laravel, configure `APP_URL` and your database credentials in `.env`.

+## Guided Tours

+Guides and their steps can be managed from the Laravel backend.
+The Flutter app fetches active guides from `/api/guides` at runtime and displays them using the `GuidedTour` widget.

 ## Swagger UI

 Pour consulter la documentation de l'API :